Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 The time: 12 noon.

-The pub in Cambridge, England, where James Watson announced he had “discovered the secret of life.”
+The pub in Cambridge, England, where where Francis Crick reportedly announced, “We have discovered the secret of life.”

 Two men entered the noisy pub to create even more noise.
 The first was a tall, gangly, 25-year-old American bacteriologist with uncombed hair named James Watson.
 The second, Francis Crick, was a 37-year-old British physicist who, according to one of his scientific rivals, looked like “a bookmaker’s rout.”